-Thankfully, so much has changed in just five short years!
-Gluten-free ingredients are much easier to find and sometimes they even seem reasonably priced.
+Thankfully, so much has changed in just seven short years!
+Gluten-free ingredients are much easier to find, and sometimes they even seem reasonably priced.

 When Aldi started their gluten-free line of products a few years ago, my family was very excited!
 Aldi has the cheapest gluten-free products that I have found.

-We LOVE the gluten-free bread, pasta noodles, pancake mix, and cornbread mix (sadly, I think they stopped carrying the cornbread mix).
+We LOVE the gluten-free bread, pasta noodles, pancake mix, and cornbread mix (sadly, I think they stopped carrying the cornbread mix year-round).
 Not to mention that many of their other products are naturally gluten-free.

 2. Thrive Market